 NOTE: The port number for DS-TT, port number(s) for NW-TT and Bridge ID are not meant to be used in PDRs.

+NOTE: The NW-TT port is not specific to any PFCP session, but may be shared by multiple PFCP sessions.
+The utilization of the NW-TT ports and related Traffic Forwarding Information to TSN streams are done by the TSN system, as defined in Annex F.1 of 3GPP TS 23.502 [29].

 Editor's Note: It is FFS whether the Bridge Name needs to be signalled for the Bridge ID (see e.g. clause 5.28.1 of 3GPP TS 23.501).

-Editor's Note: When the UPF (as NW-TT) is configured with multiple NW-TT ports, it is FFS whether the UPF can include a subset of NW-TT ports in a PFCP Session Establishment Response, so that different PDU sessions may be allocated with different NW-TT ports.